The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 What are the taxes going to be if Obama's re-elected and health care is fully implemented?

-What kind of business is it, or what line of work is his business in?
+What kind of business is it or what line of work is his business in?

-Uh, it's uh private home care for the elderly.
+It's private home care for the elderly.

 So the wealthy employ me.

-Uh taxes are going up, the regulations are coming down, they've had to dip into their personal savings because business has slowed so much that they're having to dip into their personal savings to cover the overhead of the business.
+They've had to dip into their personal savings because business has slowed so much that they're having to dip into their personal savings to cover the overhead of the business.

 They had to do that in 2010.